 Unauthorized access to controlled areas presents a serious security threat to infrastructure and data resources, lost revenue for parking garages or lots, or incorrect data from vehicle weigh stations.
-Tailgating takes place intentionally or unintentionally when more than one vehicle enters through an access-controlled gate or roadway, either with only one card swipe, or within very a short time period.
+Vehicle tailgating takes place intentionally or unintentionally when more than one vehicle enters through an access-controlled gate or roadway, either with only one card swipe, or within very a short time period.

 In general, vehicle gates are configured to remain open for a period of time to allow a vehicle to pass-through comfortably.
-This creates an opportunity for misuse, by allowing unauthorized drivers to tailgate after a vehicle entering the parking lot or the garage.
+This creates an opportunity for misuse, by allowing unauthorized drivers to tailgate after a car entering the parking lot or the garage.
 Whether two vehicles passing through a gate with only access code, or a truck entering a weigh station before the previous one clears, intuVision's analytics can detect and issue an alarm upon this behavior.

 Included in the intuVision VA Security, Parking, and Traffic modules, intuVision Tailgate Detection solution is compatible with access control systems via an i/o module and it is easy to deploy.
 Flexible output triggers make it possible to initiate the follow-on actions for range of application requirements.